A Case of Exponential Convergence Rates for SVM: EXPONENTIAL CONVERGENCE OF SVM

-It should be noted that Assumption \ref{ass:source}, together with Assumption \ref{ass:mass}, implies that the decision frontier $\overline{\X_{-1}} \cap \overline{\X_1}$ (the bar notation corresponding to space closure), inherits from the regularity of $g$, since it is included in the set $\brace{x\in\X\midvert g(x) = 0}$.
+It should be noted that, because of Proposition \ref{svm:prop:mid}, the function $g$ in Assumption \ref{svm:ass:source} is a perfect classifier.
+This implies that the decision frontier $\overline{\X_{-1}} \cap \overline{\X_1}$ (the bar notation corresponding to space closure) inherits from the regularity of $g$, since it is included in the set $\brace{x\in\X\midvert g(x) = 0}$.
 In particular, if ${\cal G}_{M,\sigma}$ is included in ${\cal C}^m$, this frontier would be in ${\cal C}^m$.
-Hence, for Assumptions \ref{ass:source} and \ref{ass:mass} to hold, the boundary frontier should match the regularity implicitly defined by ${\cal G}_{M, \sigma}$.
+Hence, for Assumptions \ref{svm:ass:source} to hold, the boundary frontier should match the regularity implicitly defined by ${\cal G}_{M, \sigma}$.

 We are finally ready to state our main result, establishing exponential convergence rates for SVM.